KnpLabs/KnpMenu/doc/01-Basic-Menus.markdown

 // render everything except for Home AND its children
 $menu['Home']->setDisplay(false);
 $renderer->render($menu);

+// only render children if the ancestor 'Home'
+// is current or the child itself is current
+$menu['Home']->setDisplayChildrenIfAncestorCurrent(true);

 ```

 Using the above controls, you can specify exactly which part of your menu